sea-bass/pyrobosim/docs/source/usage/basic_usage.rst

 With ROS 2
 ----------

-First, build and setup the colcon workspace (or use one of our provided Docker containers).
+First, build and setup your ROS 2 workspace (or use one of our provided Docker containers).

 ::

-    cd /path/to/colcon/workspace
+    cd /path/to/ros_workspace
     colcon build
     . install/local_setup.bash